sydneyitguy/facebook-live-poll-js/README.md

   var VIDEO_ID = '1234567890'; // Video ID from `Step 7`
 ```

- - Don't forget you refresh your BrowseSource on your OBS
+ - Don't forget you refresh your BrowserSource on your OBS
  - You can change the images whatever you like (just replace `left.jpg` and `right.jpg` in `/images` directory)